eProsima/all-docs/source/docindex.rst

 ------------------------------------------------------------------------------------------------------------------------

-`Fast DDS Visualizer Plugin`_
+`PlotJuggler eProsima Edition`_
 ----------------------------------------

-*Fast DDS Visualizer Plugin* is a plugin for PlotJuggler application to visualize DDS data by subscribing to selected topics in a DDS network.
+*PlotJuggler eProsima Edition* is a plugin for PlotJuggler application to visualize DDS data by subscribing to selected topics in a DDS network.
 It uses Fast DDS Dynamic Types to introspect the data types and generate time series for every value in the topic.
 It also supports several features to interact with data series and layouts.